DataScienceNigeria/DSN-AI-Bootcamp-2023-Qualification-Project-Participation-and-Hackathon/Microsoft Power BI.md

 Participants are required to follow these steps for submission:

 1. Create a 5 to 10 minutes video presentation showcasing their visualizations, insights, and data storytelling.
-2. Submit the Power BI (.PBIX) file
+2. Upload your Power BI (.PBIX) file
 3. An executive report (PDF format) detailing the project's insight

 Submission link: [https://bit.ly/dsn-Bootcamp-2023](https://bit.ly/dsn-Bootcamp-2023)